comsysto/ShinyMongo/README.md

 library(shiny)
 shiny::runGitHub('ShinyMongo', 'comsysto', subdir='ShinyApp')
 ```
 Next the shiny package only the package rmongodb will be required.
-Due to the experimental testing with real-time JSON queyering the package "RJSONIO" will be required too.
+Due to the experimental testing with real-time JSON queyering the package "rjson" will be required too.

 Or please fell free to clone the repository and go on developing and running ShinyMongo.